 filesystem (referred to as the “mount point” channel -- the “mounting” end of

 this channel is saved as a field named “remote” in the parent Vnode, the other

 end will be connected to the root directory of the new filesystem), and

 Once a filesystem has been initialized (reading initial state off the block

-device, finding the root vnode, etc) it flags a signal (
+device, finding the root vnode, etc) it starts servicing [

 At this point, the parent (mounting) filesystem “pins” the connection to the

 remote filesystem on a Vnode.
 The VFS layers capable of path walking check for

 this remote handle when observing Vnodes: if a remote handle is detected, then

 the incoming request (open, rename, etc) is forwarded to the remote filesystem